PelionIoT/connected-lights-cloud/docs/8_updates.md

 # Applying firmware updates to the device

 One of the big features of mbed Cloud is the ability to update devices through a firmware update over the air.
-This is not such a big deal when you're developing, but it is important when you have deployed thousands of devices in the field.
+This is not applicable when you're developing, but it is important when you have deployed thousands of devices in the field.
 Through the firmware update process you can patch bugs or apply security updates.

-Right now your application sends a notification to the cloud every time the PIR sensor is triggered.
-That is kind of wasteful if someone is just standing in front of the sensor.
+Currently your application sends a notification to the cloud every time the PIR sensor is triggered.
+That is wasteful if someone is standing in front of the sensor.
 The lights are already on, but the sensor will keep firing, and thus the networking stack needs to wake up all the time.
-Let's patch the code to not send events when the lights are already on.
+Let's modify the code so that it does not send events when the lights are already on.

 ## Building with mbed CLI